Kibera

-Most Kibera slum residents live in extreme poverty, earning less than US$2 per day.
+In 2009, a survey conducted by the French Institute for Research in Africa found that the average Kibera slum resident lives in extreme poverty, earning less than US$2 per day.
 Unemployment rates are high.
 12% of the population are living with HIV.
 Cases of assault and rape are common.
 There are few schools, and most people cannot afford education for their children.
 Clean water is scarce.
 Diseases caused by poor hygiene are prevalent.
 A great majority living in the slum lack access to basic services, including electricity, running water, and medical care.

-The Government initiated a clearance programme to replace the slum with a residential district of high-rise apartments, and to relocate the residents to these new buildings upon completion.
+The government initiated a clearance programme to replace the slum with a residential district of high-rise apartments, and to relocate the residents to these new buildings upon completion.

-The neighbourhood is divided into a number of villages, including Kianda, Soweto East, Gatwekera, Kisumu Ndogo, Lindi, Laini Saba, Siranga, Makina, Salama, Ayany, and Mashimoni.
+The neighbourhood is divided into a number of villages, including Kianda, Soweto East, Gatwekera, Kisumu Ndogo, Lindi, Laini Saba, Silanga, Makina, Salama, Ayany, and Mashimoni.